LanaVl/MyPlaywrightProject.Test/README.md

  Install node.js (recommended version 18 or later), for Windows: npm install Install Playwright browsers: npx playwright install

  Run tests with "npx playwright test" in the VS Code Terminal or open the Playwright UI Mode: "npx playwright test --ui" in browser.
-You can also use scripts from package.json, e.g. npm run testSuite1

- To view test report, use "npx playwright show-report --port=9324"
+To run tests and view the report in a browser, use the command npm run test:allure

 Software dependencies:
    "playwright": "^1.55.0",
     "node": "^24.5.2"